16u/18u Rules/Format

 Saturday — Bracket Play

-• More than 16 teams: Teams are placed in several small Double-Elimination brackets seeded from pool play.
+• Teams are placed in several small Double-Elimination brackets seeded from pool play.

 3